-- Your individual meetings and other non-timetabled teaching events with staff will routinely be conducted online rather than in a member of staff’s office.
+Tutorials and 1:1 (one-to-one) teaching with staff: individual meetings and other non-timetabled teaching events with staff will either be held online or in a member of staff’s office.